FlavioSalvati/test-tutoring/src/content/faq/interesting-questions/physics/physics_6.md

 ---
 title: "Can light bend around corners?"
 summary: "Light can bend around corners due to diffraction, a fundamental wave property.
 This bending is often too subtle to notice, but it's noticeable with narrow beams or larger wavelengths like radio waves.
-Diffraction occurs both internally within light beams and through interaction with objects, like the "creeping waves" in radar."
+Diffraction occurs both internally within light beams and through interaction with objects, like the 'creeping waves' in radar."
 author: "Dr. Thomas Walker"
 degree: "PhD in Astrophysics, University of Cambridge"
 tutor_type: "IB Physics Tutor"